 Timeline and Submission Template

-Prior to each GIC System Model build, ERCOT will provide a schedule to the PGDTF that includes GIC data submission timeline and information on when each GIC data type will be collected during the GIC System Model build.
+Prior to each GIC System Model build, ERCOT will provide a schedule to the SSWG that includes GIC data submission timeline and information on when each GIC data type will be collected during the GIC System Model build.

 For each pass, ERCOT will provide the necessary templates and information needed to update the GIC System Model.
 This information will be posted on MIS and returned in the ERCOT designated secure data transmission method.